Ethylene: Dimerization to butenes

 Ethylene is dimerized by hydrovinylation to give n-butenes using processes licensed by Lummus or IFP.
 The Lummus process produces mixed n-butenes (primarily 2-butenes) while the IFP process produces 1-butene.
 1-Butene is used as a comonomer in the production of certain kinds of polyethylene.

 Fruit and flowering

 Ethylene is a hormone that affects the ripening and flowering of many plants.
 It is widely used to control freshness in horticulture and fruits.
 The scrubbing of naturally occurring ethylene delays ripening.
-Adsorption of ethylene by nets coated in titanium dioxide gel has also been shown to be effective.
+Harvested fruit bound for shipping are often stored in oxygen-controlled environments as well as use of absorbants like zeolites to reduce the speed of ripening reaction.

 Niche uses

 An example of a niche use is as an anesthetic agent (in an 85% ethylene/15% oxygen ratio).
 It is also used as a refrigerant gas for low temperature applications under the name R-1150.
+Ethylene has been employed in the production of various pharmaceuticals.
+Most noteworthy are: EXP-561, maprotiline, oxaprotiline, benzoctamine, trazitiline & even for alifedrine synthesis.